Managing Director, Regulatory Affairs

 Applicants should have a graduate degree in economics, preferably a Ph.D., and at least 10-15 years of senior leadership experience in macroeconomic analysis of countries in the Asia/Pacific region, preferably within the financial services industry and in the policy making community.
 Knowledge of Chinese economic and financial developments and prospects will be particularly relevant.
 Applicants should also have extensive experience in developing innovative research products and conducting rigorous analysis.
 Strong English writing ability and presentational skills are essential, along with sound quantitative, spreadsheet and database skills.
 Travel will be required within the region and to visit our main office in Washington DC and to attend IIF meetings worldwide.

-Policy Analyst, Regulatory Affairs
+Insurance Regulatory Senior Policy Advisor, Regulatory Affairs

 To apply to the above position(s), please submit the following items in Microsoft Word format via email to email@example.com:

 The Institute of International Finance seeks interested candidates to assist its policy and analytical work related to international finance, banking, and economic development.
 Tasks may include research on key emerging market countries, international regulatory and/or policy issues, international financial firms, among other things.
 Internships typically follow the semester schedule (Fall, Spring, and Summer), although sometimes last longer.
 Applications are accepted on a rolling basis.

 Qualified candidates will be able to work on projects independently.
 Strong computer/internet research skills necessary.
 Strong interest/background in international affairs/economics.
 Qualified undergraduate and graduate students will be considered.
 Internships are usually unpaid but students may receive academic credit for internship.
 Email resume and cover letter with desired dates of internship in Microsoft Word format to firstname.lastname@example.org.